moretticb/moretticb.github.io/_posts/blog/2016-08-10-color-sensor-prototype-using-neural-networks.md

 Concerning calibration, the iterative process mentioned above is performed twice: once for black color and once for white color.
 Ax explained in [Color theory](#color-theory), this is for the detection of maximum and minimum - initially from *near zero* to *near 1024*, according to the reading resolution - reflections of red, green and blue lights, obtaining a true range to properly rescale to intervals \\( [0,255] \\) (for informative purpose) and \\( [0,1] \\) (the actual input to feed the neural network).

-The waiting time to stablish reading of the light sensor can vary acording to each electronic component, so it is good to give a good delay to ensure a steady sensing.
+The waiting time to establish reading of the light sensor can vary according to each electronic component, so it is good to give a good delay to ensure a steady sensing.
 In my case, I gave a 500-millisecond delay, but it is worth to initially use a bigger value and then decreasing it until the verge of a non steady behavior.

 In detection, the collected RGB values - ranging from 0 to 1 - feed an MLP, performing the actual color recognition.
 For the MLP running in Arduino, I am using [Neurona][NeuronaDocs]{:target="_blank"} - a library I wrote to easily use ANNs in arduino.
 Check also [this post][NeuronaPost] for more details; for training MLPs, I am using [an implementation][MLPLink] in C language (training and operation modes), giving the adjusted weights to use with Neurona.
 Still regarding training, it was used \\( \alpha=0.8 \\), \\( \eta=0.1 \\) and \\( \epsilon=10^{-7} \\).